YtFlow/Maple/README.md

 - In Windows 11, select the battery, network, or volume icon to open the Quick Settings panel.
 Find **Maple** in VPN panel and connect, or
 - In Windows 10, select the Network  icon on the taskbar, and click Maple.
 In [Windows Settings](	ms-settings:network-vpn) app, select **Maple**, and then Connect.

-*Note: Modifying the current configuration file while VPN is connected will take effect immediately.*
+<del>*Note: Modifying the current configuration file while VPN is connected will take effect immediately.*</del> Hot reloading may be removed in a future release.

 ## TODO

-- <del>VPN lifecycle management on Maple UI</del>
+- [x] VPN lifecycle management on Maple UI
-- Better editing experience
+- [x] Better editing experience
+- [x] `external` entries
+- [ ] Custom configuration folder location
-- Log collection (currently logs are sent to Visual Studio Output window for debugging only)
+- [ ] Log collection (currently logs are sent to Visual Studio Output window for debugging only)
-- <del>`external` entries</del>
+- [ ] Pluggable Leaf core binary
-- VPN On Demand
+- [ ] VPN On Demand
-- Configurable routing entries
+- [ ] Configurable routing entries
-- IPv6 support
+- [ ] IPv6 support

 ## Build

-To build Leaf and Maple, a Rust `nightly-x86_64-pc-windows-msvc` toolchain, Windows 10 SDK 10.0.22000 and Visual Studio 2022 with C++ Development Workflow are required.
-[C++/WinRT Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264) must be installed to generate Windows Metadata.
+To build Leaf and Maple, you will need:

+- a Rust `nightly-x86_64-pc-windows-msvc` toolchain
+- Windows 10 SDK 10.0.22000
+- Visual Studio 2022 with C++ Development Workflow
+   -  [C++/WinRT Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=CppWinRTTeam.cppwinrt101804264) must be installed to generate Windows Metadata.
+- Node.js 19.x or higher

+Build steps:

 1. **Recursively** clone this repository.
 2. Open a PowerShell Prompt.